Why head for Sandbanks Beaches?

 Silly-money Sandbanks is the finest and farthest west stretch of sand on Bournemouth Bay and runs up to the Poole Harbour ferry that clanks over to Shell Bay every 20 minutes, giving easy, invigorating access to spectacular Studland beaches.

-Sand along the bay ranges from occasional pebbles around the east (Hengistbury) sector through fine beige around Bournemouth Pier and very fine light gold sand around Sandbanks – quite appropriate considering the cost of property around there.
+Sand along the bay ranges from occasional pebbles around the east (Hengistbury) sector through fine beige around Bournemouth Pier and very fine light gold sand around Sandbanks beaches – quite appropriate considering the cost of property around there.

 Those houses vaguely visible are very pricey, in fact, before the crunch this small piece of real estate was the fourth most expensive land by sq metre in the world.
 But you can still laze and bathe here!
 (If you can find a parking spot).